cloudoperators/greenhouse-extensions/opentelemetry/README.md

 The Plugin will deploy the OpenTelemetry Operator which works as a manager for the collectors and auto-instrumentation of the workload.
 By default the Plugin will also
 1. Collect logs via the Filelog Receiver, process and export them to OpenSearch
-    - You can disable the collecting of logs by setting `open_telemetry.LogCollector.enabled` to `false`.
+    - You can disable the collecting of logs by setting `openTelemetry.LogCollector.enabled` to `false`.
 2. Collect and expose metrics using a Prometheus interface which defaults to port 8888
-    - You can disable the collecting of metrics by setting `open_telemetry.MetricsCollector.enabled` to `false`.
+    - You can disable the collecting of metrics by setting `openTelemetry.MetricsCollector.enabled` to `false`.

 Contributors are welcome to provide additional collector configurations.